-The FNFC photo contest is back!
+The FNFC photo contest is now closed!

 What does: “Advancing Environmental Sustainability” mean?